 This is not, of course, the stance of most anthropologists today.
 Currently the American Anthropological Association has a Committee on Human Rights whose objectives include promoting and protecting human rights and developing an anthropological perspective on human rights.
 While still emphasizing the importance of cultural differences, anthropologists now often support cultural survival and the protection of vulnerable cultures; non-discrimination, and the rights and land claims of indigenous peoples.

 The idea that relativism and exposure to other cultures promote tolerance may be correct from a psychological perspective.
 People who are sensitive to differences in beliefs, practices, and traditions, and who are suspicious of the grounds for extending norms across borders, may be more inclined to be tolerant of other countries and peoples than those who believe in an objective universal morality.
-Still, philosophers have been generally critical of attempts to argue from relativism to a prescription of tolerance (Talbott 2005: 42-44).
+Still, philosophers have been generally critical of attempts to argue from relativism to a prescription of tolerance (Talbott 2005: 42–44).
 If the culture and religion of one country has long fostered intolerant attitudes and practices, and if its citizens and officials act intolerantly towards people from other countries, they are simply following their own traditions and cultural norms.
 They are just doing what relativists think people mostly do.
 Accordingly, a relativist from a tolerant country will be hard-pressed to find a basis for criticizing the citizens and officials of the intolerant country.
-To do so the relativist will have to endorse or presuppose a transcultural principle of tolerance and to advocate cultural change (in the direction of greater tolerance) across national and cultural boundaries.
-This tolerance principle will speak against the traditions and practices of some countries.
-Human rights yield far stronger protections of tolerance and cultural survival than relativism can support.
-Because of this, relativists who are deeply committed to tolerance may find themselves accepting at least a modest commitment to human rights.
+To do so the relativist will have to endorse a transcultural principle of tolerance and to advocate as an outsider cultural change in the direction of greater tolerance.
+Because of this, relativists who are deeply committed to tolerance may find themselves attracted to a qualified commitment to human rights.

 East Asia is the region of the world that participates least in the international human rights system—even though many East Asian countries do participate.
 In the 1990s Singapore's Senior Minister Lee Kuan Yew and others argued that international human rights as found in United Nations declarations and treaties were insensitive to distinctive “Asian values” such as prizing families and community (in contrast to strong individualism); putting social harmony over personal freedom; respect for political leaders and institutions; and emphasizing responsibility, hard work, and thriftiness as means of social progress (on the Asian Values debate see Bauer and Bell 1999; Bell 2000; Sen 1997; and Twining 2009).
 Proponents of the Asian values idea did not wish to abolish all human rights; they rather wanted to deemphasize some families of human rights, particularly the fundamental freedoms and rights of democratic participation (and in some cases the rights of women).
 They also wanted Western governments and NGOs to stop criticizing them for human rights violations in these areas.